Michal-W-dev/To-do-list/README.md

 # To-do-list
-Test GIT with visual studio code (to-do-list)
+Test GIT with Visual Studio Code.
+In To-do-list you can add new To-do, cross out things done, or remove it from the list.